 You will have to adopt both diet changes as well as activity changes for the sake of overall health and weight maintenance.
 An example of diet change can be cutting simple carbs in your meals for more vegetables.
 To put it simply, fewer potatoes, more tomatoes.
 Take a smaller pastry instead of the bigger one.
-Cut carbonated and sugary drinks out and replace those with unsweetened green tea, water, black coffee.
+Replace carbonated and sugary drinks with unsweetened green tea, water, or black coffee.
 You got the idea.

-A few examples of activity changes are biking to school or work, taking stairs instead of the elevator, parking at the farthest point on the parking lot to walk farther, taking evening walks after dinner with your loved one, and so on.
-Possibilities are limitless, you will just have to see what works for you.
+A few examples of activity changes are biking to school or work, taking stairs instead of elevators, parking at the farthest point on the parking lot, taking evening walks after dinner with your loved one, and so on.
+Possibilities are limitless, you just should find out what works better for you.

 Let me emphasize that I am talking about simple healthy weight maintenance, nothing more, nothing less.
-If you are trying to put on muscle, train for endurance events such as a triathlon, etc, you will have different considerations than an individual who is attempting to keep his or her weight in the acceptable range.
+If you are trying to build your muscles, train for endurance events such as a triathlon, etc, you will have different considerations than an individual who is attempting to keep his or her weight in the acceptable range.

-Keep in mind what you will have to keep track of your weight, both visually and by scales.
-If you have a hard time fitting in your pants which used to fit ok before, it is a clue that you are gaining weight again.
-Analyze reasons it is going on and go back to square one.
-In our modern society of a developed country, unless you adopt an optimum lifestyle that facilitates weight maintenance, there always will be a struggle not to blow up again.
-It will take time and effort, but it is worth it.
+Keep in mind what you have to keep track of your weight, both visually and by scales.
+If you have a hard time fitting in your pants which used to fit okay before, it is a clue that you are gaining weight again.
+Analyze reasons; it will take time and effort, but it is worth it.

-This is very important.
-Water is essential for humans, period.
+This is very important and essential for humans.
 Water helps facilitate a lot of functions in the body including metabolism support and nutrient delivery.